gschmutz/bigdata-spark-workshop/10-data-ingestion-with-nifi/README.md

 ### Starting the Data Flow

-Select all 3 processors (click ctrl-A) and navigate to the start arrow and click on it
+Select all 3 processors (press Ctrl-A) and navigate to the start arrow and click on it.

 ![Alt Image Text](./images/nifi-start-dataflow.png "Schema Registry UI")